ExtendScript/organisation-rules/CONTRIBUTING.md

 # Contributing Guide

 Thank you for considering to contribute and donate your time to our projects.
 This guide outlines how to contribute in a way that is efficient for everyone.
 All contributions are welcome.

 ## Submitting a pull request

 We have adopted [GitHub flow](https://help.github.com/articles/github-flow/) way of working.

-  * Fork project into your personal space
+  * Fork the project into your personal space
-  * Create a feuture branch away from the master
+  * Create a feature branch away from the master
   * Write tests and code
-  * Generate changelog entry where applicable
+  * Generate change-log entries where applicable
-  * If you have multiple commits please combine them into a few logically organized commits by [squashing]() them.
+  * If you have multiple commits please combine them into a few logically organised commits by [squashing](https://gist.github.com/patik/b8a9dc5cd356f9f6f980) them.
 Do NOT squash file renames together with file edits.
 You will end up with lost ancestry history.
   * Someone else reviews & merges your (squashed) commit to origin/master.

 Make sure you tested your changes and describe thoroughly what you changed.